 I do believe this pattern is a habit.
 My mother was pretty well versed in “joking” about things I did that bothered her.
 It’s very hard to feel supported, encouraged + empowered with this “side door” approach.
-I’ve since learned that kind, direct + clear communication takes practice.
+I’ve sine learned that kind, direct + clear communication takes practice.
 It takes pushing through the discomfort + fear and sitting down with someone to really share what is bothering you.
 It isn’t easy.
 But it is so respected + needed when we love someone.

 Do you use PA and pawn it off as a joke to avoid hard conversations?
 How do you feel when someone else is PA with you?